rohit12crj/Study-Notes/Terraform/notes.md

 What are Terraform limitations?

+What are Terraform Workspaces and when should you use them?

+How does Terraform state management work internally?

+What is terraform import and in which real-world scenario is it used?

 version pinning

 Your Terraform deployment takes 40 minutes and often fails.
 How do you redesign it? --> Expected Answer: Split state files  , Modularize ,Introduce CI gating ,Increase parallelism carefully ,Use multi-account isolation ,Reduce monolithic design